Skip to content

 What Will You Be Asked When Using the NHS?

-If the NHS could know a bit more about our patients – a bit more about their individual needs and preferences rather than just their medical condition or history – it’s likely that we could provide a better service.
+The more we know about our patients – not just medical information but individual needs and preferences – the better the service we can provide.
 This is not just about gathering information – it is about making sure we are working with individuals, families and communities, rather then just providing identical treatment for everyone.

 By law, we are asked to collect patient information on age, sex, disability, ethnicity, religion / belief and sexual orientation.
 This personal information is collected by staff in NHS hospitals, GP surgeries and other health centres.
 It is then used to ensure we are meeting the needs of our patient groups and for planning future services.

-For example, staff might ask whether you have money worries, trouble finding work, problems at home or in your relationships, or if you feel you are being treated badly or unfairly because e.g. you belong to a particular ethnic group, you have a disability, because of your sexuality etc.
+For example, staff might ask whether you have money worries, trouble finding work, problems at home or in your relationships, or if you feel you are being treated badly or unfairly, for example because you belong to a particular ethnic group, have a disability, or because of your sexual orientation.

 It is up to you what you choose to tell staff when they ask about these things.
 Sometimes, if you want us to, we can share the information with other services or people so that you can get support or help in dealing with the issue.